 Durham Head Start & Early Head Start promotes school readiness by enhancing the social and cognitive development of children through the provision of educational, health, nutritional, social and other services to enrolled children and families.
 DHS-EHS is comprehensive in actively engaging parents in their children’s learning as well as assisting parents in making progress toward their own educational, literacy and employment goals.
 DHS-EHS strives to provide a high quality preschool experience by educating children, empowering families and expanding community collaborations.

-Since 2011, the East Durham Children’s Initiative (EDCI) has provided a comprehensive pipeline of high-quality supports spanning from birth to college and career children and families living in Durham, North Carolina.
-In partnership with over 40 partner organizations—including city and county agencies, schools and universities, nonprofits, faith-based institutions, civic groups, and more—EDCI aligns existing resources to fill gaps for children and families; when no such solution exists, EDCI steps in to create programming itself.
-EDCI partners to help families navigate the Durham PreK application process.
+Since 2011, the Durham Children’s Initiative (DCI) has provided a comprehensive pipeline of high-quality supports spanning from birth to college and career children and families living in Durham, North Carolina.
+In partnership with over 40 partner organizations—including city and county agencies, schools and universities, nonprofits, faith-based institutions, civic groups, and more—DCI aligns existing resources to fill gaps for children and families; when no such solution exists, DCI steps in to create programming itself.
+DCI partners to help families navigate the Durham PreK application process.

 Book Harvest provides an abundance of books and ongoing literacy support to families and their children from birth and serves as a model for communities committed to ensuring that children are lifelong readers and learners.
 For the first decade of life, literacy is our focus; books are our tools; birth is our starting gate; and parents are the change agents.
 From Book Babies literacy coaching home visits for Medicaid-eligible newborns, and partnerships with their parents to work together toward the goal of kindergarten readiness; to Books on Break in elementary schools, where kids choose books for themselves at the end of the school year and keep them forever, promoting reading excitement all summer long; to Community Book Bank partnerships with other organizations to ensure access to books and literacy tools for all children in North Carolina, the goal of all our programming is to ensure all children have the opportunity and tools to become confident, eager readers and learners and their parents have the support they need to help them get there.